U.S. doctors urged to test for monkeypox, CDC says risk to public low | Health

 U.S. doctors urged to test for monkeypox, CDC says risk to public low

-So far, there have been 21 reported cases of the disease in at least 11 states, with patients isolating to help prevent spreading the virus, U.S. Centers for Disease Control and Prevention (CDC) officials told reporters in a conference call.
-The CDC said it was aware of 700 cases of monkeypox that have been reported globally outside of parts of Africa, where the disease is endemic.
+"Anyone can get monkeypox and we are carefully monitoring for monkeypox that may be spreading in any population, including those who are not identifying as men who have sex with men," Jennifer McQuiston, the CDC's deputy director of the Division of High Consequence Pathogens and Pathology, told the briefing.
+So far, the United States has run 120 tests for monkeypox.

 U.S. health officials on Friday urged doctors to test for monkeypox if they suspect cases, saying there may be community-level spread but that the overall public health risk remained low.
-So far, there have been 21 reported cases of the disease in at least 11 states, with patients isolating to help prevent spreading the virus, U.S. Centers for Disease Control and Prevention (CDC) officials told reporters in a conference call.
+So far, there have been 21 cases of the disease in at least 11 states.
+Affected patients are isolating to help prevent spreading the virus, U.S. Centers for Disease Control and Prevention (CDC) officials told reporters in a conference call.

 The CDC said it was aware of 700 cases of monkeypox that have been reported globally outside of parts of Africa, where the disease is endemic.
 No deaths have been reported so far.
-The agency said it is collaborating with global public health experts to learn more about how this outbreak began and how it is now spreading within the United States and elsewhere.
+The agency is collaborating with global experts to learn more about how this outbreak began and how it is now spreading within the United States and elsewhere.

-U.S. officials said it is possible the virus has been transmitting under the radar in the United States for some time on a limited basis.
-They also believe community transmission is likely, which is why they want doctors to test patients if they have any reason to suspect monkeypox.
-In a detailed report of 17 cases published in the CDC's Morbidity and Mortality Weekly Report, most patients identified as men who have sex with men, and in many cases the monkeypox rash started in the genital area.
+In a detailed report of 17 cases published in the CDC's Morbidity and Mortality Weekly Report, most patients identified as men who have sex with men.
+In many of the cases the monkeypox rash started in the genital area, which could lead some doctors to diagnose it as a more common sexually transmitted infection such as herpes or syphilis.
+Health officials believe community transmission is likely, which is why they want doctors to test patients if they have any reason to suspect monkeypox.

 The CDC stressed that monkeypox is transmitted by close contact with someone who has the virus and to monkeypox sores.
 "Anyone can get monkeypox and we are carefully monitoring for monkeypox that may be spreading in any population, including those who are not identifying as men who have sex with men," Jennifer McQuiston, the CDC's deputy director of the Division of High Consequence Pathogens and Pathology, told the briefing.